glimpse-project/glimpse-training-data/README.md

 ]
 ```

-By default the revision controlled `/path/to/glimpse/src/joint-map.json` file
-should be used
+Typically the latest `joint-maps/YEAR-MONTH-joint-map.json` file should be used.

 # Training joint inference parameters